Cefaclor

 • Try taking cefaclor with food.

-• If you have been vomiting and are also taking the oral contraceptive pill, let your doctor or pharmacist know.
+• If you've been vomiting and you're also taking the oral contraceptive pill, let your healthcare provider know.

 • Signs of problems with your liver such as yellow eyes and skin, dark urine, stomach pain.